alice-biometrics/petisco/docs/application.md

     !!! warning

-        "default" implementation is mandatory on `Dependency` definition, if not it will raise an error in Runtime.
+        "default" implementation is mandatory on `Dependency` definition, if it is not defined  it will raise an error in Runtime.

     **Environment Modifiers:**